bsm96/Bayesian_optimisation/README.md

  - Install dependencies: pip install -r requirements.txt

 Running the Project
- - Run the following Bayesian Optimization script in the terminal: python src/bayesian_opt.py
+ - Run the following Bayesian Optimization script in the terminal: python -m src.bayesian_opt

 This will: